RFA Tidespring (A136): Construction

 The construction of Tidespring was carried out by DSME in South Korea with her steel first being cut by RFA Commodore Rob Dorey on 24 June 2014.
 The ship was laid down on 22 December 2014 and launched four months later on 25 April 2015.
 A series of builders sea trials commenced from 29 March 2015 and were completed by 1 July 2016.
 The finalisation of electrical elements and the installation of Multi-Cable Transit insulation, as per new legislative regulations, caused a delay in the ship's delivery to the UK.
-On 5 February 2017, the ship departed South Korea for delivery to the UK, making stopovers at Yokosuka, Japan and Pearl Harbour, Hawaii.
+On 5 February 2017, the ship departed South Korea for delivery to the UK, making stopovers at Yokosuka, Japan and Pearl Harbor, Hawaii.
 The ship transited the Panama Canal into the Atlantic Ocean and arrived in Falmouth, England on 31 March 2017.
 The ship was drydocked in Falmouth Docks for fitting out to be carried out by A&P Group on 27 April 2017.
 On 10 May 2017, a crane collapsed beside the ship whilst she was drydocked, however the vessel was not damaged in the incident.